Inclusion and Community Engagement Scholarships

 The Sean M. Allen ’06 Scholarship honors Sean’s memory through the generosity of the Sean M. Allen Courage and Hope Challenge, Inc. This fund was established to award a deserving student entering his/her sophomore, junior or senior year who demonstrates financial need and is challenged with a physical disability that impairs mobility.
 Graduate students are also eligible.
 Awardees are eligible for the scholarship on a continuing basis.
 Recipients are selected by the Office of Financial Aid in conjunction with the Vice President for Inclusion and Community Engagement.

 John Wilson Book Scholarship

 The John Wilson Book Scholarship is open to full-time Springfield College students who are entering their sophomore, junior, or senior year.
-Eligible applicants will have contributed to the Office of Multicultural Affairs or to a culture of inclusive excellence around issues of diversity and inclusion.
+Eligible applicants will have contributed to the Office of Diversity, Equity, and Inclusion or to a culture of inclusive excellence around issues of diversity and inclusion.

 The Edwin C. Johnson Award